Associate Professor Stephen Anderson

 Researcher biography

-During his academic career Stephen has taught physiology to more than 40,000 students across biomedical science, animal and veterinary sciences, allied health, and medicine.
-Stephen has received numerous teaching accolades and was honored with a national Australian Learning and Teaching Council Citation in 2009.
-From 2019 to 2024 Stephen was Director of Teaching and Learning in the School of Biomedical Sciences.
-In 2020, Stephen was named Academic Leader of the Year within the UQ Faculty of Medicine.
+Stephen has taught physiology to about 40,000 UQ students across biomedical science, animal and veterinary sciences, health science, exercise science, human movement and nutrition science, dentistry, pharmacy, speech pathology, physiotherapy, occupational therapy, and medical doctor programs.
+He has been the recipient of numerous teaching excellence awards, including a national ALTC Citation for Outstaning Contribution to Student Learning in 2009.
+In 2019 Stephen became Director of Teaching and Learning in the School of Biomedical Sciences.
+In 2020 he received a UQ commendation for service excellence and was recognised as Academic Leader of the Year within the UQ Faculty of Medicine.

 Find out more information on how to apply for a Research Higher Degree (MPhil or PhD) with the School.
 For all enquiries regarding research supervision, please contact ask@uq.edu.au.